 Optimise your Job ads for LinkedIn

-Posting job ads on LinkedIn should be part of your recruiting strategy as it indicates to job seekers that you are hiring.
+Posting job postingsh on LinkedIn should be part of your recruiting strategy as it indicates to job seekers that you are hiring and growing.
 Whilst job ads can help build a pipeline of candidates for your company, you should complement it with an outbound search.
 This means that the job description in a job ad should cater both to candidates who are applying or candidates you are reaching out to.
 The template job description should be simple and include the job title, duties and responsibilities.
 Job descriptions should be clear and concise and give a brief overview of what it means to work at your company.
 You can state what the ideal candidate looks like but avoid describing a candidate which would prevent less ideal candidates from applying.

 Leverage LinkedIn search to find top talent